williampiat3/ImprovingPSRemotePlay/README.md

-The VPN drastically reduces the throughput but this is the only way you can safely connect remotely to your local network.
+The VPN drastically reduces the throughput compared to local play but this is the only way you can safely connect remotely to your local network.
 WireGuard appeards to be more optimized than OpenVPN as the gains on a pi zero are significant.
 Regarding pi 4 performances, internet providers in our country limit the bandwith for VPN therefore even with OpenVPN set up as bridge, we max out at this limit.

 Throughput is one thing however when you are playing video games there is another metric that is terribly important, the latency.
 Of course you'll be playing from far away on your console, this means that this will introduce some delay between the time your are typing your commands and the time you will see them executed on the screen, this is kind of the unsolvable problem of remote play as it depends of the distance and the internet providers you have.
 You'll feel the difference as your inputs will be less responsive and it will be more difficult to have quick reflexes on any game so of course this is not ideal if you want to play competitive.
 But it does provide a good experience for casual play.